EvoStream/ems_api_definition/_posts/2016-01-01-addStreamAlias.md

 The JSON response contains the following details:

 - data – The data to parse
-  - aliasName – The alias alternative to the localStreamName
+  - aliasName – The alias alternative to the `localStreamName`
-  - expirePeriod – The expiration period for this alias
+  - expirePeriod – The expiration period for the alias
   - localStreamName – The original stream name